andreshat/kismia-subscription-prolongation/README.md

 # kismia-subscription-prolongation
-Predicticting subscription prolongarion based on data about user activities
+Predicting subscription prolongation based on data about user activities